-Apparently, GMAT critical reasoning accounts for ~30% of questions on the GMAT Exam Verbal Section.
-So, expect anywhere between 10-12 questions pertaining to critical reasoning.
+GMAT critical reasoning accounts for ~30% of GMAT Exam Verbal Section questions.
+So, expect anywhere between 10-12 questions about critical reasoning.
 From what I have explored till now, there is comparatively less variation in terms of concepts vs sentence correction.
 But sentence correction is more objective than critical reasoning.

 The exam tests for broadly 3 different areas:

-- Argument Evaluation: Understand the role behind different components of the argument and the reasoning used?
+• Argument Evaluation: Understand the role behind other components of the argument and the reasoning used.

-- Evaluation of Plan: How does the new information change the plan in terms of strengthening, weakening etc.
+• Evaluation of Plan: How does the new information change the plan regarding strengthening, weakening, etc?

 GMAT Critical Reasoning Question Types

-There are broadly 8 types of questions and each one of the questions will be asking you to do something related to the below types:
+There are broadly 8 types of questions, and each one of the questions will ask you to do something related to the following types:

 Premise & Conclusion

-The premise is the piece of information or facts used before arriving at a conclusion.
+The premise is the information or facts used before concluding.
 On the other hand, the conclusion is a logical deduction from the paragraph.
 So, every argument has a conclusion that tells the main idea behind the paragraph.
-An argument is basically a combination of facts and a conclusion.
-On the other hand, premise aka facts leads to a conclusion.
+An argument is a combination of facts and a conclusion.
+On the other hand, premise, aka facts, leads to a conclusion.

 Premise -> Conclusion